xinghuo4096/FfBmM/readme .en.md

 ![移动方式2](moveshow_with3.jpg)

+#### Move effect show.
+Original bookmark folder information, write to tags

 ![移动方式2](moveshow_with4.jpg)

-### ShowBookmark
+### Function 2: Show bookmark

 Run `show_firefoxbookmark_tree.py` in the src directory It will read the 'bookmarks-show.json' in the same directory by default in the same directory to generate `simple_ffbmtree.html` and `show2_ffbmtree.html` html files. use your browser firefox to open these two files to see the results.

 - The default number of bookmark levels is 3

 ![ShowBookmark](show1.jpg)

 - Expanding collapsed bookmarks

 ![ShowBookmark](show2.jpg)

-## My nearly 1500 bookmarks display effect
+## My nearly 1500 bookmarks show effect

-- Display effect of about 1500 bookmarks
+- Show effect of about 1500 bookmarks

 ![1500 bookmarks effect](show3.jpg)

 Details

 ![1500 bookmarks effect](show4.jpg)

-## My nearly 1500 bookmarks after moving the effect
+## My nearly 1500 bookmarks after moved the effect

 *Blurred processing of personal parts, for reference only.*